joedf/pocket.widget/README.md

 These will be used for subsequent runs.

 ### Options
 - Compact size: You can toggle compact size by setting the `compact` class on the body tag.
+Compact mode is about 42% smaller.
 - Dark mode: You can toggle dark mode by specifying `?theme=dark` after the generated html page address.

 ## Screenshots